jgwill/olca/README.md

 oLCa is a Python package that provides a CLI tool for Experimenting Langchain with OpenAI wrapper around interacting thru the human-in-the-loop tool.

 ## Features
+- Interactive CLI agent using LangChain with OpenAI or Ollama models.
+- Optional human-in-the-loop support.
+- Tracing with LangSmith and Langfuse.
+- `fusewill` utilities for managing Langfuse traces and datasets.
+- `oiv` helper for searching and summarizing arXiv papers.
+- Optional `coaia` commands from the `coaiapy` package for audio and Redis stashing.

 ## Installation